Extended applicability domain of viscous anisotropic hydrodynamics in (2+1)-D Bjorken flow with transverse expansion: Models and Observables

 Here $a$ is the coefficient in the conformal EoS, $dE_\perp^0/d\eta$ is the initial transverse energy,

 and the rms transverse radius $R$ that quantifies the transverse size is defined by

-We will vary the opacity via $\eta/s$, as this is the most straightforward way to do so.
+By encoding the dependencies on viscosity, energy, and system size, the opacity $\hat\gamma$ provides a universal diluteness criterion, where a small $\hat\gamma$ indicates a dilute system and a large $\hat\gamma$ a dense one.
+In our discussion, we will vary the opacity via $\eta/s$, as this is the most straightforward way to do so.
 We stress that this is equivalent to varying the system size or energy scale.